 Before You Come

 The easiest way to find out what’s happening at a church is to visit its website or call the church office.
 For websites and phone numbers of churches in the Diocese of Toronto, visit the Find a Church section.
-Many churches also have Facebook pages or Twitter feeds where they post updates, photos and sometimes sermons from their services.
+Many churches also post updates, photos and videos from their own Facebook, Twitter or Instagram accounts.

 There is no “dress code” for church.
-Some people may dress informally, others more formally.
+Some people may dress informally, and others more formally.
+Wear what feels comfortable to you.

 All children are welcome.
-Many churches provide programming for children of different ages during worship.
-All congregations ensure that church is a safe environment for children.
+Many churches provide programming for kids of different ages during the worship service, or you can keep your kids with you.
+All congregations make sure church is a safe environment for kids.

 When You Arrive